Three Short Quirky Poems to Make You Smile

 It’s an idyllic thought.

 The other night, when a childhood friend and I were messaging, retirement entered the conversation.
-We laughed about a fleeting thought, then when I went to bed, I expanded on their idea.
+We laughed about that fleeting thought, then when I went to bed I expanded on their idea.

 Because wouldn’t it be awesome if the entire Class of 1994 returned to our small Manitoba town to retire?
 Back to the Town of Arborg?